Samson063/EKiti-Rental-Hub/README.md

 # Go into the repository
 $ cd EKiti-Rental-Hub

-# Create a virtual environment, replace env_name with your desired name
+# Create a virtual environment, replace env with your desired name
 $ python3 -m venv env

 # Activate the virtual environment